 The existence (or absence) of an adequate requirement management system will influence the system engineering process as soon as the design, build and eventual operation of the envisioned system is started.

 To ensure the user gets what is needed, and/or required, it is paramount that an appropriate requirements management system is used – and that requirement traceability is achieved.

+The international standard ISO 19600:2014 on “Compliance Management Systems – Guidelines“ [1] provides the foundational methodology for requirement management as a subset to compliance management by applying the well-established Plan-Do-Check-Act (PDCA) management cycle.
+The “Seilevel Requirement Management Tool Evaluation Report 2016” [2] introduces and systematically compares a large variety of such commercially available tools.

 INDICATIONS IN THE INTERNATIONAL DOMAIN OF THE NEED FOR REQUIREMENT TRACEABILITY